ankumar/architecture/Patterns/Stuff.md

 **Finally: When the performance of any essential part of a system, taken separately, is improved, the performance of the whole may not be.**

 # Enterprise Architecture:
+## Architecture is about **Systems Thinking** including People, Process and Technology; synthesis of multiple perspectives, including social dynamics, domain-driven design, business models, and software architecture.
+It's not about code, and it's not a synonym for "software architecture"
 ![http://www.melconway.com/Home/Conways_Law.html](https://github.com/ankumar/Architecture/blob/master/images/Conways%20Law.png)
 * [Cell Based Architecture - Inspired by Biology](https://github.com/wso2/reference-architecture/blob/master/reference-architecture-cell-based.md)
 * [DevOps Transformation](https://github.com/ankumar/Architecture/blob/master/Patterns/The%20Unicorn%20Project.md)